wearestrix/azhargntl/README.md

-this is a script to hack
+this is a script for hack